zmitchell/splatter/guide/src/tutorials/draw/drawing-images.md

 ---

-In this tutorial, we explore drawing images with nannou.
+In this tutorial, we explore drawing images with splatter.
 We will cover loading textures from images in the app's assets directory, drawing them, and applying basic transformations.
-You can also find this file, and other useful examples, in the [examples](https://github.com/nannou-org/nannou/tree/master/examples) directory of the nannou source repository.
+You can also find this file, and other useful examples, in the [examples](https://github.com/splatter-org/splatter/tree/master/examples) directory of the splatter source repository.

 ## What is a Texture?